 ‘Cleaning?’
 I hear the shock in her voice.

 ‘Yes.
 It’s taken a global pandemic, but I’m… cleaning.’

 ‘That’s good,’ she says.
 ‘I’ll leave you to it.’

 The cleaning continues.
 There is not an inch of house left untouched.
 Chris even pops out and buys another mop — definitely an essential according to the expert on TV.
 I feel calm and in control.
-And then, the final job, the mopping.
+And then, the last job, the mopping.

 Of all the extra cleaning measures, it’s the three-mop system that causes the problem.
 I accidentally mix up the mops, and then use so much bleach, I have to go outside to avert an asthma attack.

 While I sit on the patio, breathing in the fresh spring air, Chris stays inside.
 He runs from window to window, a tea-towel over his nose and mouth, trying to let in some air to dilute the toxic fumes.

 Suddenly, it all feels too much.
 I take my newly disinfected phone from my pocket and text my friend.
 ‘I’m having a mopping meltdown.’

 Chris steps outside, removing the tea towel from his face.

 ‘I’m sorry,’ I tell him.
 ‘I wish we hadn’t watched that bloody programme.’